 Python supports inheritance as described in subclause 5.1.4.

 It is important to make sure that each class calls the __init__ of its superclass so that it is properly initialized.
 The built-in function super() provides access to the next class in the MRO sequence.
-See subclause , which also includes an example.
+See 5.1.4 Mutable and Immutable Objects, which also includes an example.

 The difficulties associated with establishing the MRO are also illustrated in subclause 5.1.4.